aodrha03/Keyboard_HK1/README.md

 * **[Hanam Youth Center]** @hanam0924 - Associated Organization

 ## Credits & Acknowledgments

+- **Inspiration**: This project was inspired by the '[Security Keyboard](https://www.youtube.com/watch?v=C3MN4s82Zx8)' concept by [Geekble](https://www.youtube.com/@geekble_kr).

+- **Independent Development**: While the concept was inspired by Geekble, all hardware designs (.f3d) and source codes (.ino) in this repository were developed independently from scratch by the author.

-This project was fully planned and developed by [LEE MYUNG GYUN] Special thanks to [SHIM YOUNG DAE] at [Hanam Youth Center] for providing the material support and sponsorship that made this project possible.
+- **Special Thanks**: This project was fully planned and developed by [LEE MYUNG GYUN] Special thanks to [SHIM YOUNG DAE] at [Hanam Youth Center] for providing the material support and sponsorship that made this project possible.